NataliYa0771/MY_INTEREST/README.md

-# "I'm digging into whatever caught my eye in the world of data analysis and data science"
+# I'm digging into whatever caught my eye in the world of data analysis and data science